Quick Answer

 Different businesses use the same mechanics in different ways.

-• Food and beverage: Anthony tracks cooking class attendance with a counter sign.
+• Food and beverage: cooking class attendance tracked with a counter sign

-• Fitness: Emily fills workshops without handling signups during class.
+• Fitness: workshops that fill without handling signups during class

-• Professional services: David plans seminars with predictable attendance.
+• Professional services: seminars planned around predictable attendance

-• Health: Karen hosts open houses with simple headcounts.
+• Health: open houses with simple headcounts collected in advance

 The tool stays the same.
 The context changes.